qaz1678249/SOD_ZeroShot/README.md

-# Unconstrained Salient Object Detection and Zero-shot Classification
+# Salient Object Detection and Zero-shot Classification

 We use salient object detection method described in